Amarakon55/amaRYAML/README.md

 ## Templates

-There are currently 4 templates available in this package:
+There are currently four templates available in this package:

 | [Book](examples/book/book.pdf)  | [Eisvogel](examples/eisvogel/eisvogel.pdf)  |
 |:-------------------------------:|:-------------------------------------------:|